-High-resolution model simulations are necessary to resolve complex terrain such as in Southeast Asia (Nguyen et al., 2012; Section 14.2.2.4).
-In a RCM downscaling simulation using the A1B emission scenario (Chotamonsak et al., 2011), regional average rainfall was projected to increase, consistent with a combination of the 'warmer getting wetter' mechanism (Section 14.3.1), an increase in summer monsoon, though there is a lack of consensus on future ENSO changes.
-The spatial pattern of change is similar to that projected in the AR4 (Christensen et al., 2007, Section 11.4).
+High resolution model simulations are necessary to resolve complex terrain such as in South East Asia (Nguyen et al., 2012); Section 14.2.2.4).
+In a RCM downscaling simulation using the A1B emission scenario (Chotamonsak et al., 2011), regional average rainfall was projected to increase, consistent with a combination of the "warmer getting wetter" mechanism (Section 14.3.1), an increase in summer monsoon, though there is a lack of consensus on future ENSO changes.
+The spatial pattern of change is similar to that projected in the AR4 (Section 11.4).

-The median increase in temperature over land ranges from 0.8°C in RCP2.6 to 3.2°C in RCP8.5 by the end of this century (2081-2100).
-A moderate increase in precipitation is projected for the region: 1% in RCP2.6 increasing to 8% in RCP8.5 by 2100 (Table 14.1, Supplementary Material Table 14.SM.1a to 14.SM.1c, Figures 14.27 and Al.64 to Al.65).
-On islands neighbouring the southeast tropical Indian Ocean, rainfall is projected to decrease during July to November (the IOD prevalent season), consistent with a slower oceanic warming in the east than in the west tropical Indian Ocean, despite little change projected in the IOD (Section 14.3.3).
+The median increase in temperature over land ranges from 0.8°C in RCP2.8 to 3.2°C in RCP8.5 by the end of this century (2081-2100).
+A moderate increase in precipitation is projected for the region: 1% in RCP2.6 increasing to 8% in RCP8.5 by 2100 (Table 14.1, Supplementary Material Table 14.SM.1a-14.SM.1c, Figure 14.27, Figures AI.64-AI.65).
+On islands neighbouring the Southeast tropical Indian Ocean, rainfall is projected to decrease during July to November (the IOD prevalent season), consistent with a slower oceanic warming in the east than in the west tropical Indian Ocean, despite little change projected in the IOD (Section 14.3.3).

 In summary, warming is very likely to continue with substantial sub-regional variations.
-There is medium confidence in a moderate increase in rainfall, except on Indonesian islands neighbouring the southeast Indian Ocean.
+There is medium confidence in a moderate increase in rainfall, except on Indonesian islands neighbouring the Southeast Indian Ocean.
 Strong regional variations are expected because of terrain.